Frequently Asked Questions

 Is Ozone Dangerous?

 A very pungent odor indicates that you are in the presence of ozone.
-This odor is perceptible from 0.01 ppm.
+This odor is noticeable from 0.01 ppm.

-This olfactory perception threshold is below the professional exposure limit values (8 hours per day), which are between 0.1 ppm and 0.2 ppm depending on the regulations.
+This odor perception threshold is lower than the occupational exposure limit values (8 hours per day), which are between 0.1 ppm and 0.2 ppm according to regulations.

 The symptoms observed depend on the concentration.